How to Winterize a Commercial Water Heater: A Step-by-Step Guide to Protect You This Winter

-You must be sure both the air intake and exhaust vents are clear of all debris.
-This is primarily an issue for high-efficiency units (HE), also called condensing or sealed combustion water heaters.
-Snow is the most common problem.
-In the winter months, snow can easily block or be drawn into your water heater’s air intake pipe.
-Another (extremely unpleasant) problem is small animals.
-Small critters like birds and mice might crawl in your exhaust piping because it seems like a warm and cozy place.
-Unfortunately, the exhaust gasses easily overcome these creatures, so now you’re left with a dead animal in your piping.
-I won’t go into detail, but take my word for it: this is a messy problem you’d be better off not experiencing firsthand!
+2. Another (extremely unpleasant) problem is small animals.
+Small critters like birds and mice might crawl into your exhaust piping because it seems warm and cozy.
+Sometimes, this means you end up with a dead animal in your piping.
+We won’t go into detail, but take our word for it: this is a messy problem you’d be better off not experiencing firsthand!

 Fortunately, there are many ways you can prevent your air intake lines and exhaust vents from getting plugged with debris and damaging your water heater.

-• If possible, install the intake line and the exhaust vent on the side of your building that gets the most sun exposure.
+• If possible, install the intake line and the exhaust vent on the exterior walls of your building that get the most sun exposure.
 All that snow will melt faster around your piping, lowering the risk of snow blockage.

 • If the area near your exhaust and intake is prone to drifts, put up a snow fence to protect the area from excess snow.